Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 The KKT dual measure on [TUV,TIR][T_{\mathrm{UV}}, T_{\mathrm{IR}}], enforcing the capacity constraint through complementary slackness.

-The complete coupled system consists of eight equations, with all conventions fixed globally.
-This is the Tier-1 version of L=ΩΔ(L)L = \Omega\,\Delta\,\partial(L): a concrete, computable, falsifiable dynamical system.
+The complete coupled system consists of nine equations, with all conventions fixed globally.
+This is the Tier-1 realization of L=ΩΔ(L)L = \Omega\,\Delta\,\partial(L): a concrete, computable, falsifiable dynamical system.

 (E1) Spectral action